Your Most Impactful Donation is in Your Portfolio

 The Benefits of Donating Stock Directly

-Joe and Shannon are married and in the highest federal income tax bracket (37%).
+Joe and Shannon are married and in the highest federal income tax bracket (35%).
 They purchased stock more than a year ago for $5,000, and today, the stock has appreciated by $20,000 and is now valued at $25,000.
-They’re committed to giving back and want to support children’s health with a gift of stock.
+They’re committed to giving back and want to support children’s health with their stock shares.

-Initially, they might consider selling the stock and donating the $25,000 from the sale to Children’s Hospital Colorado Foundation.
-If they choose this route, they may face a capital gains tax of $4,000 (20% of the $20,000 appreciation).
+Initially, they considered selling the stock and donating $25,000 from the sale to Children’s Hospital Colorado Foundation.
+If they choose this route, they may face a capital gains tax of $4,000 on the sale (20% of the $20,000 appreciation).

-Instead of selling the stock first, Joe and Shannon decide to donate the stock directly to Children’s Hospital Colorado Foundation.
-By doing so, they may avoid capital gains tax entirely and receive a charitable deduction for the full fair market value of the stock — $25,000.
+Instead of selling the stock first, Joe and Shannon decided to donate the stock directly to Children’s Hospital Colorado Foundation.
+By doing so, they may avoid capital gains tax entirely and claim a charitable deduction for the full fair market value of the stock, subject to IRS limits.

-This strategy maximizes their donation.
-By donating the stock directly, Joe and Shannon are giving about 20% more than if they sold the stock and then made a cash donation.
+Giving stock shares directly maximizes their donation, enabling Joe and Shannon to give about 20% more than if they had sold the stock and then made a cash donation.
 The increase is due to the savings from avoiding capital gains taxes.

-Comparison: Donating Stock vs. Selling and Donating Proceeds
+Illustrative Comparison: Donating Stock vs. Selling Shares and Donating Proceeds

 Illustration 1